freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 Passphrases overview
 ====================

-Each individual with a role (admin or *Journalist*) at a given SecureDrop instance must generate and retain a number of strong, unique passphrases.
+Each individual with a role (admin or Journalist) at a given SecureDrop instance must generate and retain a number of strong, unique passphrases.
 The section is an overview of the passphrases, keys, two-factor secrets, and other credentials that are required for each role in a SecureDrop installation.

-Ideally, each admin and *Journalist* would only have to remember the passphrases to unlock the encrypted storage on their *Journalist Workstation* laptop.
+Ideally, each admin and Journalist would only have to remember the passphrases to unlock the encrypted storage on their *Journalist Workstation* laptop.

 Administrator
 -------------

-The administrator will be using an *Admin Workstation* configured to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
+The administrator will be using an Admin Workstation configured to connect to the Application Server and the Monitor Server using Tor and SSH.
 The tasks performed by the admin will require the following set of credentials and passphrases:

-- The Qubes full disk encryption (FDE) password of the *Admin Workstation*, required to unlock system storage on boot.
+- The Qubes full disk encryption (FDE) password of the Admin Workstation, required to unlock system storage on boot.
-- The Qubes system user password for the *Admin Workstation*, required to log in.
+- The Qubes system user password for the Admin Workstation, required to log in.
 -  Additional credentials, which we recommend adding to Tails' KeePassXC password manager during the installation:

-   -  The *Application Server* and *Monitor Server* admin username and password (required to be the same for both servers).
+   -  The Application Server and Monitor Server admin username and password (required to be the same for both servers).
    -  The network firewall username and password.
    -  The SSH private key and, if set, the key's passphrase.
-   -  The *OSSEC Alert Public Key*.
+   -  The OSSEC Alert Public Key.
    -  The admin's personal GPG public key, if you want to potentially encrypt sensitive files to it for further analysis.
    -  The account details for the destination email address for OSSEC alerts.
-   -  The *Onion Services* values required to connect to the *Application* and *Monitor Servers*.
+   -  The Onion Services values required to connect to the *Application* and Monitor Servers.

 The admin will also need to have a way to generate *Two-Factor Authentication* codes.